Known as: Great Hammerhead Shark, Great Hammerhead.

 Though hammerheads prefer stingrays – and may carry dozens of stingray spines lodged in their mouths with no ill effects – and other rays, they also eat fish, crabs, lobsters, octopuses, and squid.
 Occasionally, they eat smaller sharks, including those of their own species.
 Attacks on humans are rare, and fatal attacks are even rarer, though they are known to occur.

-Do you know of or are you a part of an organisation that work to conserve the Great Hammerhead Shark, then please contact us to have it featured on Our Endangered World.
+Do you know of any environmental leaders or are you a part of an organization that works to conserve the Great Hammerhead Shark, then please contact us to have it featured on Our Endangered World.